AdaCore/gnatstudio/docs/users_guide/debugging.rst

     The breakpoint only affects the task that was active when the breakpoint was set.
-If the breakpoint is set before the program is run, the breakpoint affects the environment task
+If the breakpoint is set before the program is run, the breakpoint affects the environment task.

   * pd:
     .. index:: protection domain

-    Any task in the current protection domain is affected by the breakpoint
+    Any task in the current protection domain is affected by the breakpoint.

   * any: